 JOSH PERILO (writer) After attending North Carolina School of the Arts, Josh Perilo moved to New York and was almost immediately cast in the Manhattan Theatre Club's production of Corpus Christi, directed by Tony award-winner Joe Mantello.
 He then turned to writing and performing alternative comedy at the UCB Theater, which has included several long runs in the award-winning sketch group Mr. A$$, Talk Show with Jake Fogelnest, Sketch Show, and a one-person show, Most Likely to Sleep With His Briefcase, amongst others.
 He has also appeared on Late Nite with Conan O'Brien and Chappelle Show.

-SARAH ROSE SISKIND (writer) Sarah is a comedy writer who hails from Oakland, California and resides in Brooklyn.
-She writes for the show StarTalk with Neil deGrasse Tyson on National Geographic and Netflix.
-When she's not trying to make fart jokes about the cosmos, she's the eponymous writer for the Upright Citizen Brigade’s Maude team "Pretty Boys.”
+SARAH ROSE SISKIND (writer) Sarah is a comedy writer who hails from Oakland, CA and resides in Brooklyn.
+She writes for the show StarTalk with Neil deGrasse Tyson on NatGeo and Netflix.
 Previously, she served as Head Writer and Senior Correspondent for On Harvard Time, the world's oldest college comedy news show and Humor Editor for the Harvard Political Review.
 She worked in LA for Sleepy Hollow on Fox but moved East when she realized she hates sunshine and health.
 She once performed a birdcall on the David Letterman show but she doesn’t like to talk about it.
-No, she is not naked in her profile picture.
-And yes, it is her prom picture.
+Yes, that is her prom picture.